freesewing/freesewing/markdown/dev/tutorials/pattern-design/part2/en.md

 ---

 Welcome to part 2 of this FreeSewing pattern design tutorial.
-In this part I will show you how to design a made-to-measure sewing pattern, start to finish.
+In this part I will show you how to design a bespoke sewing pattern, start to finish.

 <Tip>